ClickHouse/NoiSQL/README.md

 white_noise(time) * running_envelope(120, time, 0.5, 0.01, 0.01, 0.05) AS snare,
 ```

-Let's also define five melodies:
+Let's also define five melodies.

+What is the idea?
+Let's take a Sierpinski triangle, put it into a sine wave, add FM to make it even fancier, and apply a few LFO over the place.

 ```
 sine_wave(
     time * (100 * exp2(trailing_zero_bits(time * 8) % 12 / 6))